Puppy Mills: How To Spot Them!

 How To Eradicate Puppy Mills

 I received this letter from one of our visitors.
-It made quite a lot of sense so I thought I'd post it here.
+It makes quite a lot of sense, so I posted it here.

 How To Make Effective Change

 I have been reading and telling the story of shunning puppy mills for 40 years, and they are still with us.
-Education and awareness will not make them go away because there are too many unwitting people in the world.
+Education and awareness will not make them disappear because there are too many unwitting people worldwide.

-However, there are hints of ways to make possible changes that will help the situation a lot.
-Public push for regulation and enforcement has been an important impetus for change, but we need more.
+However, there are hints of ways to make possible changes that will greatly help the situation.
+The public push for regulation and enforcement has been an important impetus for change, but we need more.

 Golden cocker spaniel puppy sitting on a white kitchen chair.
 Kitchen cupboards are visible in the background.What time's dinner Mum?

-My family member signed a contract that included a 'waiver' of existing animal welfare laws, such as laws in place that require ensured health, or remedy of taking animal back....such laws should be universal, unable to be waived and strictly enforced by all who sell puppies.
+My family member signed a contract that included a 'waiver' of existing animal welfare laws, such as laws in place that require ensured health or remedy of taking animals back.
+Such laws should be universal, unable to be waived and strictly enforced by all who sell puppies.

-I think those selling purebreds with known testable health problems should be required to test the parents for these problems before they are used for breeding, and should be required to disclose certification that the parents are clear of such defects or fully disclose any defects.
+Those selling purebreds with known testable health problems should be required to test the parents for these problems before they can breed from these dogs.
+They should be required to disclose certification that the parents are clear of such defects or fully disclose any defects.

 Thank You